 What is a data silo?
 And how did they come to cause such disruption in your business?

 A data silo occurs when information is only accessible by one department of your company.
-They might have occurred because different departments might not leverage the same apps.
-Two people, from two different departments, may have created databases to log the same kind of information and never investigated whether one already existed.
+Silos occur when different departments do not leverage the same apps.
+Two people from two departments may have created databases to log the same information and never investigated whether one already existed.

-Centralising your data is easier said than done, and disorganised data is usually the result of a company relying on people to manage it.
+Centralising your data is easier said than done, and disorganised data usually results from a company relying on people to manage it.
 Curating and combining data is time-consuming, especially with the vast amounts of data to create, gather, and manipulate; it is not hard for disorganisation to arise.
-A more valuable use of your employees’ time would be to analyse data insights and drive useful business practices.
+A more valuable use of your employees’ time would be to analyse data insights and improve business operations.

 Manual data collection